Heart-BreakOne/Heart-BreakOne/README.md

-#Hello there, welcome in.
+# Hello there, welcome in.

+My name is Leonardo.
 I am currently studying Systems Analysis and Development and I am aspiring to become a mobile developer using languages and tools like kotlin, flutter and swift.

 Please go check my page to better see what I am up to.